zjpeterson440/personal_projects/README.md

 # personal_projects

-This repository has several personal projects or code practice.
+This repository has several projects

 The NFL project came about during a football game last year when overhearing an announcer talk about how good a QB is in the cold.
 I wanted to see if there were any stand out QBs in cold/hot weather or if temperature made a neglegable difference.